Genetic privacy: Law Enforcement

-Additionally, for criminal justice and privacy advocates, the use of genetic information in identifying suspects for criminal investigations proves worrisome under the Fourth Amendment—especially when an indirect genetic link connects an individual to crime scene evidence.
+Additionally, for criminal justice and privacy advocates, the use of genetic information in identifying suspects for criminal investigations proves worrisome under the United States Fourth Amendment—especially when an indirect genetic link connects an individual to crime scene evidence.
 Since 2018, law enforcement officials have been harnessing the power of genetic data to revisit cold cases with DNA evidence.
 Suspects discovered through this process are not directly identified by the input of their DNA into established criminal databases, like CODIS.
 Instead, suspects are identified as the result of familial genetic sleuthing by law enforcement, submitting crime scene DNA evidence to genetic database services that link users whose DNA similarity indicates a family connection.
 Officers can then track the newly identified suspect in person, waiting to collect discarded trash that might carry DNA in order to confirm the match.

 Despite the privacy concerns of suspects and their relatives, this procedure is likely to survive Fourth Amendment scrutiny.
 Much like donors of biological samples in cases of genetic research, criminal suspects do not retain property rights in abandoned waste; they can no longer assert an expectation of privacy in the discarded DNA used to confirm law enforcement suspicions, thereby eliminating their Fourth Amendment protection in that DNA.
-Additionally, the genetic privacy of relatives is likely irrelevant under current caselaw since Fourth Amendment protection is “personal” to criminal defendants.
+Additionally, the genetic privacy of relatives is likely irrelevant under current caselaw since Fourth Amendment protection is "personal" to criminal defendants.